ThomasGira/TicTacTo/README.md

 # TicTacTo
-This is a AI that plays TicTacTo
+I started making this to be an unbeatable AI that plays TicTacTo.
+IT currently is but only because it seg faults whenever it pleases.
+Hopefully I can get it running sometime.